Listen to this fascinating interview with the founder of the non-profit Canary Academy Online.

 Canary Academy Online

-Canary Academy Online is a non-profit organization dedicated to empowering homeschool families.
+Canary Academy Online is a non-profit organization dedicated to empowering homeschooling families.
 They strive to make homeschooling more equitable, affordable, and accessible to all.
-CAO believes that with the right tools, home education can be personalized, easy, and affordable for every family.
+CAO believes home education can be personalized, easy, and affordable for every family with the right tools.
+Learn more about their Curriculum Mapper Consultation Service here.